 What is the estimated combined yearly income for your family?
 This includes all members of the household aged 18 and above.

 This information is used to verify income eligibility against the AMI criteria.

+Residents of mobile homes located in a mobile home park.

+Program Administrators, to the extent they utilize Community Action Agencies (CAAs) and Community-Based Organizations (CBOs) to establish eligibility for income qualified programs, shall permit those entities to use reasonable discretion to serve needy customers using low-income funds even if the customer cannot produce documentation of income and/or they do not meet any of the eligibility requirements above but shall document its decision to qualify the customer as eligible for low-income funds.

 In addition to the options above, Program Administrators may use other approaches that can demonstrably identify single family homes occupied by customers whose incomes are expected to be at or below 80% AMI (or, for Ameren’s moderate income offerings, at or below 300% Federal Poverty Level) in a manner less burdensome than by requiring income information.
 Program Administrators will inform stakeholders of any new qualification approaches and confirm no objections before beginning to use them.
 Program Administrators will employ the qualification methodologies that are the least burdensome and time-consuming for home owners and maximize the potential for and ease of participation in their Income Qualified single-family Programs.